yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/6_spawner.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/6_spawner.gmz) for Windows or [here](../resources/checkpoints_mac/shooter/6_spawner.gmz).

 <a href="#top" class="top" id="polish">Top</a>
 ##2.6 Polishing up our Game